 Many piano teachers recommend the primer level of the Bastien Method for young students new to the world of music because it dives deeper into musical theory.
 This method emphasizes the importance of performance, theory, and lessons to help students understand theoretical concepts in addition to how to play the piano.
 The Bastien method includes four levels, all of which have instructional books to provide students with the information they need.

-Technology puts the power of learning at our fingertips and allows students to learn at the best rate.
+Technology puts the power of learning at our fingertips, allowing students to learn at their own rate without feeling rushed or forced.
 Piano lesson programs like Piano Marvel allow every student to learn at their own pace.
 Putting learning the piano into students’ hands allows them to carefully master essential areas like sight-reading, pacing, and more.
-As students practice songs through the software, it will alert them where they make mistakes so they know what areas to work on.
+As students practice songs with our software, we will alert them when they make mistakes so they know what areas to work on.